j-c-m/ubnt-letsencrypt/README.md

     If you included multiple names in step 4, you'll need to include any additional names here as well.

-6. Commit and save your configuration.
+5. Commit and save your configuration.

     ```
     commit
     save
     ```

-7. Accesss your router by going to <https://subdomain.example.com>
+6. Accesss your router by going to <https://subdomain.example.com>

 ## Changelog

-    20170320 - Add multiple name support
+    20170417 - Stop gui service during challenge 20170320 - Add multiple name support
     20170317 - Change from standalone to webroot auth using lighttpd 20170224 - Bug fixes